wyounas/wyounas.github.io/_posts/2024-11-10-how-control-structures-work in-promela.md

 <img loading="lazy" src="{{ site.baseurl }}/images/2024-11-10-control-structures-promela/five.png" alt="control structure" width="500" />

 The loop continues to run until the value of 'n' reaches 10, at which point it breaks out.
-The guard selection rules work the same way as they do in an if-statement: if multiple guards in a loop evaluate to true, SPIN will select one nondeterministically.
+The guard selection rules work the same way as they do in an if-statement.
+If multiple guards in a loop evaluate to true, SPIN will select one nondeterministically.
 If all guards evaluate to false, the execution process will block.

 The keyword "else" can be used as a guard in a selection or repetition structure, and it defines a condition that is true only if all other guards evaluate to false within the same structure.
 Let’s look at how it can be used: